 Once you have the reports and results, you can get more out of the information you’ve collected by wrapping it in live conversations with department heads or other key stakeholders around your organization.

 Share the data with them and what you think it yields, and then get their input and experience on a more visceral level.
 For example, when sharing turnover rate, a department head might tell you about concerns they received leading up to somebody leaving, such as an employee who was struggling with the pay they were receiving.

 Here are some questions you can use to guide your conversations with other leaders:

-- Tell me more about what you’ve observed this year as a manager.
+- What have you observed this year as a manager?

 - What are the challenges in your department?

 - Have you had employees raise any issues or concerns?

 Leaders outside of your HR department may easily explain pieces of data that are surprising or confusing from your perspective.
 Their insights can be invaluable to you as you review HR KPIs and make plans for the following year and beyond.